-As explained above, the registrants of the joint submission for this substance should select a composition of the test material for the conduct of the requested studies, which represents a worst case in terms of expected absorption and expected toxicity for the possible constituent ratios.
-In this regard the specification of the ratio between the concentrations of the and the concentration of the and the concentration of the base oils appears to be a relevant consideration.
+As explained above above, the registrants of the joint submission for this substance should select a composition of the test material for the conduct of the requested studies, which represents a worst case in terms of expected absorption and expected toxicity for the possible constituent ratios.
+In this regard the specification of the ratio between the concentrations of the and the concentration of the base oils appears to be a relevant consideration.
 You also state that the exist in reversible monomeric and dimeric forms.
 It is not clear which conditions lead to which form in this equilibrium.
 Therefore, the extent of dimer formation from the appears to be also a relevant consideration for the selection of the appropriate test material.
-You also provide the structure of a which may be formed from the The possible formation of such hydrolysis/ degradation product during the test material administration appears to be also a relevant consideration for the selection of the appropriate test material.
+You also provide the structure of a , which may .
+The possible be formed from the formation of such hydrolysis/ degradation product during the test material administration appears to be also a relevant consideration for the selection of the appropriate test material.
 The following aspects therefore may facilitate the selection of the appropriate test material.
 ECHA considers that in the absence of toxicity data for the individual constituents, one parameter currently available to support the selection of the test material in a worst-case approach is the molecular weight.
-The consists of whereas the consists of .
-In addition, due to the difference in molecular weight between the monomer and the dimer, it is important to know what percentage of the exists as dimer in the test material.
-In general, the is more likely to be absorbed than the dimer or than the .
-Moreover, the may be more easily hydrolysed/degraded to the in the stomach thereby further increasing the likelihood of absorption.
+The whereas the structures.
+In addition, consists of due to the difference in molecular weight between the monomer and the dimer, it is important to know what percentage of the exists as dimer in the test material.
+In general, the is more likely to be absorbed than the dimer or than the Moreover, the may be more easily hydrolysed/degraded to the in the stomach thereby further increasing the likelihood of absorption.
 Furthermore, the different base oils possibly present in the composition have an unknown impact on the absorption of the ZDDP constituents.
-Lower concentrations of base oils likely will have a smaller impact and their presence in the test material should be as low as technically possible. as technically possible.
+Lower concentrations of base oils likely will have a smaller impact and their presence in the test material should be as low as technically possible.